Month 12, Day 7, Monday 12:45 p.m.

 She conceded the point.

-Professor Lacer still hadn’t arrived thirty minutes after his class was supposed to start, and whatever discipline the students might have retained had entirely evaporated away as they chattered and gossiped and worked on homework from other classes.
+Professor Lacer still hadn’t arrived thirty minutes after his class was supposed to start, and whatever discipline the students might have retained had entirely evaporated away as they gossiped and worked on homework from other classes.

 The woman he’d been speaking to grimaced.
 “Someone experimenting with blood magic?
 Some evil spell?”
 She shuddered delicately.
 “I cannot imagine why anyone would dabble in such a thing, knowing the consequences.”

-A younger girl, obviously a commoner by the low quality fabric of her clothes, leaned toward the two.
+A younger girl, obviously a commoner by the low-quality fabric of her clothes, leaned toward the two.
 “Are all creatures of evil Aberrants?
 I thought some of them were…beasts, or evil Elementals, or something.”

 The man shrugged.
 “Well, they might be.
 Only people who don’t really know what they’re talking about use the more generic terms, like ‘creatures of evil.’
 Commoners and non-thaumaturges.
 It’s a catch-all for any living rogue magic element.”